James Terwilliger

-James Terwilliger (October 3, 1809 – September 1, 1892) was an Oregon pioneer and one of the first residents of Portland, Oregon.
+James Terwilliger (October 3, 1809 – September 1, 1892) was an Oregon pioneer and one of the first English-speaking settlers of Portland, Oregon.
 He is the namesake of Portland's Terwilliger Boulevard and Terwilliger School.

 Early life

 Terwilliger was born in 1809 to parents Cornelius and Annette Terwilliger.
 He was raised in Ulster County, New York, and became a blacksmith, opening a shop in 1832 at Towanda, Pennsylvania.
 He continued his trade in Ithaca, New York, and married Sophronia Ann Hurd.
 Then in 1839 he became a farmer in Ohio, then moved to Illinois and eventually to Michigan.
 He returned to Illinois and sold his property in preparation for an overland journey to the Oregon Country in 1844.

 Terwilliger joined a 100-wagon train under the leadership of Sam Parker, John Stewart, and Abner Hackleman.
 His property included five yoke of oxen, two wagons, and thirteen cows.
 Most of the company took the Meek Cutoff, and many travelers along that route died of camp fever, including Sophronia Terwilliger.